Project Blue Book: Major Quintanilla era

-Another case that Blue Book's critics seized upon was the so-called Portage County UFO Chase, which began at about 5.00 am, near Ravenna, Ohio on April 17, 1966.
+Another case that Blue Book's critics seized upon was the so-called Portage County UFO Chase, which began at about 5 a.m., near Ravenna, Ohio on April 17, 1966.
 Police officers Dale Spaur and Wilbur Neff spotted what they described as a disc-shaped, silvery object with a bright light emanating from its underside, at about 1000 feet in altitude.
 They began following the object (which they reported sometimes descended as low as 50 feet), and police from several other jurisdictions were involved in the pursuit.
 The chase ended about 30 minutes later near Freedom, Pennsylvania, some 85 miles away.

 The UFO chase made national news, and the police submitted detailed reports to Blue Book.
 Five days later, following brief interviews with only one of the police officers (but none of the other ground witnesses), Blue Book's director, Major Hector Quintanilla, announced their conclusions: The police (one of them an Air Force gunner during the Korean War) had first chased a communications satellite, then the planet Venus.

 This conclusion was widely derided, and police officers strenuously rejected it.
-In his dissenting conclusion, Hynek described Blue Book's conclusions as absurd: in their reports, several of the police had unknowingly described the moon, Venus and the UFO, though they unknowingly described Venus as a bright "star" very near the moon.
+In his dissenting conclusion, Hynek described Blue Book's conclusions as absurd: in their reports, several of the police had unknowingly described the Moon, Venus and the UFO, though they unknowingly described Venus as a bright "star" very near the Moon.
 Ohio Congressman William Stanton said that "The Air Force has suffered a great loss of prestige in this community ...
-Once people entrusted with the public welfare no longer think the people can handle the truth, then the people, in return, will no longer trust the government."
+Once people entrusted with the public welfare no longer think the people can handle the truth, then the people, in return, will no longer trust the government".

 In September 1968, Hynek received a letter from Colonel Raymond Sleeper of the Foreign Technology Division.
 Sleeper noted that Hynek had publicly accused Blue Book of shoddy science, and further asked Hynek to offer advice on how Blue Book could improve its scientific methods.
-Hynek was to later declare that Sleeper's letter was "the first time in my 20 year association with the air force as scientific consultant that I had been officially asked for criticism and advice [regarding] ... the UFO problem."
+Hynek was to later declare that Sleeper's letter was "the first time in my 20 year association with the air force as scientific consultant that I had been officially asked for criticism and advice [regarding] ... the UFO problem".

 Hynek wrote a detailed response, dated October 7, 1968, suggesting several areas where Blue Book could improve.
 In part, he wrote:

 Despite Sleeper's request for criticism, none of Hynek's commentary resulted in any substantial changes in Blue Book.

 Quintanilla's own perspective on the project is documented in his manuscript, "UFOs, An Air Force Dilemma."
 Lt.
 Col Quintanilla wrote the manuscript in 1975, but it was not published until after his death in 1998.
-Quintanilla states in the text that he personally believed it arrogant to think human beings were the only intelligent life in the universe.
-Yet, while he found it highly likely that intelligent life existed beyond earth, he had no hard evidence of any extraterrestrial visitation.
+Quintanilla stated in the text that he personally believed it arrogant to think human beings were the only intelligent life in the universe.
+Yet, while he found it highly likely that intelligent life existed beyond Earth, he had no hard evidence of any extraterrestrial visitation.